My shopping cart

 Preheat the oven to 300°F. Add all ingredients to a heavy bottomed pot or enameled dutch oven, cover, and bake for one hour.

 While the bagna cauda cooks you can prep the items you want to dip.
-For blanching you don’t need to add salt to your water since the dip is salty, but make sure to shock the vegetables in ice water for the best texture.
-If making potatoes you can salt the water and add them when you are done blanching the other vegetables, they will have plenty of time to cook.
+For blanching you don’t need to add much salt to your water since the dip is salty, but make sure to shock the vegetables in ice water for the best texture.
+If making potatoes you can then salt the water more when you are done blanching the other vegetables, they will have plenty of time to cook and the extra bit of salt is nice with them.

 Remove the pot from the oven, uncover, and mash the garlic and anchovies with a whisk or long fork.
 Transfer the sauce to a serving pot over a gentle heat source (sterno, induction burner, etc.), or serve directly from the pot if using a dutch oven (the residual heat should keep the sauce hot for some time, just be careful of the hot sides when dipping, or use forks).